Sancho777/OOP-Python-Form/README.md

 - 🎨 Bootstrap 5 (for styling)
 - 📦 Uvicorn (ASGI server)

-All HTML elements (`input`, `select`, `a`, `img`, `div`, `form`) are modeled using Python classes to demonstrate **object-oriented programming (OOP)** principles in a real-world web context.
+All HTML elements (`input`, `select`, `a`, `img`, `div`, and `form`) are modeled using Python classes to demonstrate **object-oriented programming (OOP)** principles in a real-world web context.

 ---

 ## 📌 Features

-✅ Object representation of HTML elements
+- ✅ Object representation of HTML elements
-✅ Clean and modular HTML generation using Python classes ✅ Responsive and styled registration form
+- ✅ Clean and modular HTML generation using Python classes
+- ✅ Responsive and styled registration form
-✅ Displays submitted data on a confirmation page
+- ✅ Displays submitted data on a confirmation page
-✅ Centralized layout with consistent styling
+- ✅ Centralized layout with consistent styling
-✅ Easy to run locally
+- ✅ Easy to run locally

 ---